The Potential Role of a Hydrogen Network in Europe: Hydrogen network takes over role of bulk energy transport

 {\nameref{sec:energy-moved}}

-\cref{fig:network-stats} shows statistics on the total electricity and hydrogen transmission capacity built as well as how much energy is moved through the respective networks, while distinguishing between retrofitted and new capacities.

-Depending on the level of power grid expansion, between 342 and 422~TWkm of hydrogen pipelines are built.
+Depending on the level of power grid expansion, between 204 and 307~TWkm of hydrogen pipelines are built (\cref{fig:network-stats:twkm}).
 The higher value is obtained when the hydrogen network partially offsets the lack of electricity grid reinforcement.
 On the other hand, restricting hydrogen expansion only has a small effect on cost-optimal levels of power grid expansion.
-The length-weighted power grid capacity is a little more than doubled in the least-cost scenario; without a hydrogen network, the cost-optimal power grid capacity is 10\% higher.
+The length-weighted power grid capacity is more than doubled in the least-cost scenario; without a hydrogen network, the cost-optimal power grid capacity is 7\% higher.

-When both hydrogen and electricity grid expansion is allowed, both networks transport approximately the same amount of energy (\cref{fig:network-stats:ewhkm}).
-This is striking because the hydrogen network capacity is less than half that of the power grid and more comparable with today's power grid capacities (\cref{fig:network-stats:twkm}).
-In consequence, the utilisation rate of 59\% of the hydrogen network is much higher than the 35\% of the electricity grid (\cref{fig:si:grid-utilisation}).
-One plausible explanation for this observation is that the buffering of produced hydrogen in stores allows more coordinated bulk energy tranport in hydrogen networks, whereas the power grid directly balances the variability of renewable electricity supply.
+When both hydrogen and electricity grid expansion is allowed, the hydrogen network transports approximately half the amount of energy transmitted via the electricity network (\cref{fig:network-stats:ewhkm}).
+This is striking because the hydrogen network capacity is little more than a quarter that of the power grid (\cref{fig:network-stats:twkm}).
+In consequence, the utilisation rate of \utilisationHy\% of the hydrogen network is much higher than the \utilisationAC\% of the electricity grid (\cref{fig:si:grid-utilisation}).
+One plausible explanation for this observation is that the buffering of produced hydrogen in cavern storage allows more coordinated bulk energy tranport in hydrogen networks, whereas the power grid directly balances the variability of renewable electricity supply and is subject to linearised power flow physics (Kirchhoff's circuit laws).

 When electricity grid expansion is restricted, the hydrogen network plays a dominant role in transporting energy around Europe.
-In this case, around three times more energy is moved in the hydrogen network (2.8~EWhkm) than in the electricity network (1~EWhkm).
-However, expansion restrictions in the electricity network rather affect the division between hydrogen and electricity flows than the total volume of energy transported.
-The total energy moved as hydrogen or electricity is only reduced by 22\% by imposing restrictions on both hydrogen and electricity transmission.
+In this case, around twice as much energy is moved in the hydrogen network (\ewhkmhydrogen~EWhkm) than in the electricity network (\ewhkmelectricity~EWhkm).
+Between only power grid expansion and only hydrogen network expansion, the difference in the total volume of energy transported is only \ewhkmdiff\%.